firi/appengine-btree/README.md

 * Allow more types to be used as identifiers in MultiBTree2.
 Anything that is a valid entity key should be usable as identifier.
-* Slightly more deliberate and structured unittesting.
+* More deliberate and structured unittesting.
+All code should be covered by tests, but some edge cases are hard to test.